matias-ceau/scripts/docs/scripts/fzfmenu.sh.md

 #### Overview

-The `fzfmenu` script provides a simple way to combine the power of `fzf` with the convenience of an xterm-based interface.
-When executed, it opens a new xterm window titled 'fzfmenu' and runs the `fzf` command, allowing users to make selections from the terminal input.
-The output of the selection is directed back to the terminal.
+The `fzfmenu` script serves as a helper function that opens a new `xterm` window to display an interactive menu using `fzf`.
+The script reads input from the terminal, allowing users to filter and select items from a list presented in the `fzf` interface.
+The output of the selection is then sent to the terminal where the script was invoked.

-This is particularly useful for managing lists or quick selections directly from the command line in a user-friendly way.
-The implementation uses file descriptors to manage input and output seamlessly.
+This script is particularly useful in a qtile window manager environment on Arch Linux, as it allows seamless integration with other shell commands and workflows.
+The use of `/proc/$$/fd/0` and `/proc/$$/fd/1` ensures that the script correctly manages input and output between the term and the `fzf` process.

 ---